zimbatm/project-zomboid-launcher/README.md

 =============================================

 Project Zomboid is an awesome indie Zombie survival game.
 The atmosphere is great, the environment as well.
 The romero-like zombies are well made.
-Only problem; it only work on Windows.
+Only problem; it only works on Windows.

 With the little adaptation that I did here, it works also great on OSX and Linux !